Explore the West Coast’s vibrant roots with art installations, oral histories and exhibits in cultural museums throughout California

 Located in the oldest and last surviving structure from the original Los Angeles Chinatown, the Chinese American Museum shares more than 150 years of Chinese immigration history.
 Many generous Chinese American families have donated precious heirlooms which the museum proudly displays for visitors.
 Vintage artifacts such as antique toys, furniture, clothing and other treasured possessions give these stories a universally fundamental human aspect.

 From time-yellowed photographs to wrinkled correspondences between loved ones, discover their experiences through two exhibitions that highlight Chinese immigration in California.
 Origins: The Birth and Rise of Chinese American Communities in Los Angeles is a permanent exhibit celebrating the ascent of Chinese American communities in and around Los Angeles.
-The Journeys exhibit also emphasizes the history of Chinese immigrant settlement communities in Los Angeles in permanent annals exploring four discernable periods defined by immigration events and discriminatory laws.
+The Journeys exhibit also emphasizes the history of Chinese immigrant settlement communities in Los Angeles.
+They do so in permanent annals exploring four discernable periods defined by immigration events and discriminatory laws.
 Read brief personal recollections from Chinese immigrants about the adversities they overcame and how their heritage became part of Los Angeles’ cosmopolitan identity.

 During 1963 in San Francisco, the Chinese Historical Society of America was a solo voice for Chinese living in the U.S. Learn how the Chinese culture enriched communities in California with their sacred heritage and ingrained customs.
 The museum shares contributions of Chinese culture through art exhibitions, educational programs and publications in an inspirational learning environment.